carpentries/community-facilitators-program/_episodes/02-3-collecting-carpentries-feedback.md

 >
 >In pairs, pick a social platform and let others know what platform you have selected for the exercise.
 If your platform of choice has been selected by others, pick another.
 >
-> Spend the next 20 minutes collecting feedback from Carpentries community members on the use of Zoom breakout rooms in online workshops or discussions.
+> Spend the next 10 minutes collecting feedback from Carpentries community members on the use of Zoom breakout rooms in online workshops or discussions.
 Remember to take notes in the Etherpad.
->
->Time: 20 minutes, report back and discussion: 15 minutes {: .challenge}
+{: .challenge}

 ### Broadcast Communications Channels